August 19th, 2018

 Distance: about 5 miles walking around town

 Ashland turned out to be SOBO central.
 I have not seen such a large collection since Harts Pass.
-Early in the morning, a circle formed around my tent.
-First, the Kid and Bunky rolled in…the latter I hadn’t seen since Harts Pass.
+Overnight, I camped with a Japanese thru-hiker named Watermelon.
+Then early in the morning, a circle formed around my tent.
+First, the Kid and Bunky (formerly Brian) rolled in…the latter I hadn’t seen since Harts Pass.
 It was fitting that he was with the Kid, since he is only 20 himself.
 Another guy named Roadrunner was there too.
 We told stories while I made breakfast and coffee.
 They were waiting until the bottomless pancake breakfast opened at the restaurant.
 Potter, Salty, Blue Bear and Columbus also came by and quickly got a ride into town.

 I packed up and went out to scavenge a ride myself.
 There was hardly any traffic but I got one within 15 minutes.
 Jay had a son who had hiked the trail and both his sons worked at Callahans in the restaurant.
 He dropped me off at the hostel in town, after also giving me a bit of a tour.
 People are so nice.